This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 The SQL to write data is an INSERT INTO statement, followed by the name of the table, the columns to insert, and the

-How do you know if these INSERT statements worked?
+How do you know whether these INSERT statements worked?
 One way is to try reading the data back out.
 To read data with a

 relational database, you use the same language, SQL, to formulate queries.
 The SQL syntax for queries is a SELECT